 To ask Assistant about sports news, say "Hey Google" followed by "Did the Red Sox win", "Did Arsenal win", "tell me sports news", "when's the baseball game", "who is the fastest man alive", or "what is the Real Madrid roster" etc.

 To ask Assistant a general question, say "Hey Google" and then ask any question, such as "who is Archimedes", "how far is the moon", "how many ounces in a cup", or "how many ounces in a pound", or "what is a dangling participle" etc. In many cases, Google will read the information back to you, telling you the source.

 To ask Assistant to find stuff nearby, say "Hey Google" followed by commands like "find a restaurant", "nearby events", "nearby hotel", "what are some nearby pubs", or "what comedy movies are playing" etc.

 Find stuff while traveling

-To ask Assistant to find stuff while you're traveling, say "OK Google" followed by "flights to New York", "hotels in Boston", "restaurants in Barcelona", "where can I hike in France", or "Is United flight 16 on time", etc.
+To ask Assistant to find stuff while you're traveling, say "Hey Google" followed by "flights to New York", "hotels in Boston", "restaurants in Barcelona", "where can I hike in France", or "Is United flight 16 on time", etc.

 Check your next flight or booking

 Google Assistant will know things about your booked trave if you have confirmations sent through to a Gmail account.
-Just say "OK Google" then "what's my next flight" and you'll get a list of upcoming flights.
+Just say "Hey Google" then "what's my next flight" and you'll get a list of upcoming flights.
 You can also ask "when am I going to Barcelona?" and you'll get the details of your Barcelona flight, for example.